WATCH NOW: Shoe Crazy Wine founder is starting to see her vision realized

 And Hurt said she has faced a lot of “no’s” over the years — “no’s” from restaurant owners and “no’s” from retailers and distributors.

 The result was that Hurt created her own distribution company to distribute her wines.
-She still has a presence in some independent grocery stores such as the Market at 25th in Richmond, and some local restaurants, but she has mostly focused on selling to big-box retailers.
+She still has a presence in some independent grocery stores such as The Market @ 25th in Richmond and in some local restaurants, but she has mostly focused on selling to big-box retailers.

 “We have distributors coming after us now, now that we have built a brand,” she said.